 The term altcoin is a blend of “alternative” and “coin.”
 It pretty much means all cryptocurrencies and tokens that are not Bitcoin.

 Some people consider Ethereum to be an OG and not an altcoin.
-But in this article, we are throwing Ethereum into the altcoins basket.
+But in this article, we are throwing into the altcoins basket.

 Altcoins exist on various blockchains, each designed with a different uses in mind.